The Spiritual Sasquatch: A New Vision for Christianity

 fairytale.
 Obviously it never happened.
 Any beekeeper or fisherman can explain

-Queens and drones cannot feed themselves, or take care of baby bees.
+because queens and drones cannot feed themselves, or take care of baby bees.
 It takes an

 entire hive to support one queen and her offspring: this is why bees swarm.
 And